CMU-CREATE-Lab/cattfish.com/test/README.txt

 1) In mysql, execute the following to create the test database and cattfish user:

       CREATE DATABASE IF NOT EXISTS cattfish_test;
-      GRANT ALL PRIVILEGES ON cattfish_test.* To 'cattfish'@'localhost' IDENTIFIED BY 'password';
+      GRANT ALL PRIVILEGES ON cattfish_test.* To 'cattfish_test'@'localhost' IDENTIFIED BY 'password';
-      GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON cattfish_test.* TO 'cattfish'@'localhost';
+      GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON cattfish_test.* TO 'cattfish_test'@'localhost';

 2) Run the ESDR server in test mode, like this: